 The guideline objectives are to minimise the potential for road crashes arising from drivers being distracted by indiscriminate installation of electioneering signs and to ensure consistency of application of NZTA policy on such signs with minimal involvement by NZTA.

-With this in mind there are some fundamental considerations to make when erecting electioneering signs adjacent to state highways.
+There are some fundamental considerations to make when erecting electioneering signs adjacent to state highways.
 These are:

 In rural areas (where speed limits are 70km/h or above):